amanirmk/polyvibe/index.md

     auth_url = "{}/?{}".format("https://accounts.spotify.com/authorize", url_args)
     return redirect(auth_url)
 ```
-So here, when we send our webpage to "/authorization", this redirects to the Spotify Login page, which is located at `https://accounts.spotify.com/authorize/` and needs several queries which we give in `auth_params`.
+So here, when we send our webpage to "/authorization", this redirects to the Spotify login page, which is located at `https://accounts.spotify.com/authorize/` and requires several queries which we give in `auth_params`.
 The `show_dialog` option refers to whether the user has to log in every time, or if the login can be remembered.
-I've set this to true because I noticed one of my HTML pages wouldn't always load properly if it skipped the log in page.
+I've set this to true because I noticed one of my HTML pages wouldn't always load properly if it skipped the login page.
 We are using `http://localhost:8888/callback` as the `redirect_uri` for now, but remember that it must match what you earlier gave to Spotify.
 The `client_id` is what was in your Spotify application page.
+Most important here is the `scope`.
+This defines what we get access to.
+The full range of scopes is [here](https://developer.spotify.com/documentation/general/guides/scopes/), but I used `user-top-read playlist-read-private playlist-read-collaborative user-library-read`.

-#### Callback
+### Callback

+Once the user logs in, Spotify will redirect back to the `redirect_uri` that we gave it, and our app will then call this code.
 ```
 @app.route("/callback")
 def getInfo():